Ingvord/tango-v10-design-doc/docs/index.md

 # Authors

-Initially this document was created by software developers Igor Khokhriakov ([Ingvord](https://github.com/Ingvord) in GitHUb) and Olga Merkulova ([HelgaMond](https://github.com/HelgaMond) in GitHub) who were inspired by Tango Controls Collaboration.
+Initially this document was created by software developers Igor Khokhriakov ([Ingvord](https://github.com/Ingvord) in GitHub) and Olga Merkulova ([HelgaMond](https://github.com/HelgaMond) in GitHub) who were inspired by Tango Controls Collaboration.

 The full list of authors of this document can be found on this document's GitHub repository [Contributors page](https://github.com/tango-controls/tango-v10-design-doc/graphs/contributors).